serodriguez68/designing-ml-systems-summary/11-the-human-side-of-ml.md

 - When designing the UX for ML systems you will need to consider the **consistency-accuracy trade-off**:
 	- You can decide to give the most accurate / updated prediction risking an inconsistent behaviour for the user OR you can decide to "remember and fix" what a prediction was using some rule to ensure consistency.

-### Challenge 2: Combatting "Mostly Correct" Predictions
+### Challenge 2: Combating "Mostly Correct" Predictions
 - A "mostly correct" prediction is when an ML system produces predictions that are "mostly correct" or "look correct" but you  can't guarantee that they are.
 - Expert users in the domain will be able to discern and fix what parts of the prediction are wrong.
 Inexpert users may not have enough knowledge to discern and may incorrectly accept the given prediction as correct.
 - This is very common with Large Language Models (LLMs).
 For example, you ask an LLM to produce some Java code to solve a problem and the LLM will output some code that looks like plausible Java.